Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Introduction

-Nevertheless, this paradigm has always struggled with practical needs due to its inherent limitations. \textbf{(1) Scaling to rare tumor diseases}.
-Rare tumor diseases exist in the real world.
-Similar to common ones like lung or breast cancer, they also demand accurate prognosis to guide therapeutic planning.
+Nevertheless, this paradigm faces inherent limitations that hinder its ability to meet key practical requirements, as follows. \textbf{(1) Scaling to rare tumor diseases}.
+Similar to common diseases like lung or breast cancer, rare tumors also demand accurate prognosis to guide therapeutic planning.
 However, the study cohorts of rare diseases are often difficult to collect.
 Most of them comprise only a small number of patients or exhibit a high proportion of censorship.
-This causes that cancer-specific approaches often yield undesirable performance~\citep{zadeh2020bias,lu2023visual} and naturally struggle to extend to rare tumors. \textbf{(2) Benefiting from the generalizable prognostic knowledge of other cancers}.
-In clinical practices, for a specific cancer, the cohort for survival analysis generally contains around 1,000 patients~\citep{Lu2022fed,liu2024advmil}.
-This often leads to the models with weak generalization ability.
-To remedy this, it is anticipated to utilize the generalizable prognostic knowledge of other cancers.
-However, current frequently-adopted schemes are basically cancer-specific---inherently incapable of learning from other cancers in training.
-This greatly limits the continuous performance improvements of modern advanced networks.
+As a result, cancer-specific approaches often yield unsatisfactory prognostic models~\citep{zadeh2020bias,lu2023visual} for rare tumor diseases. \textbf{(2) Benefiting from the generalizable prognostic knowledge of other cancers}.
+In clinical practices, for a specific cancer, the survival analysis cohort usually contains around 1,000 patients~\citep{Lu2022fed,liu2024advmil}.
+This often leads to models with weak generalizability~\citep{song2024morphological}.
+To mitigate this, it is highly anticipated that the prognostic knowledge from other cancers could be leveraged to enhance generalizability.
+However, current frequently-adopted schemes are generally cancer-specific---naturally incapable of learning from other cancers in training.
+This inherently limits the potential for further performance gains in state-of-the-art deep networks~\citep{ilse2018attention,chen2021whole,shao2021transmil}.

-Recent studies~\citep{wulczyn2020deep,vale2021long,yuan2025pancancer} have explored multi-task learning (MTL)-like solutions, where one cancer is taken as one task and multi-cancer WSI datasets are used to train one prognostic model so as to benefit from other cancers.
-However, they usually require \textit{expensive computational resources and costs} since each WSI has a gigapixel size and multi-cancer WSIs incur iterative training with ultra-large data.
-Besides, these studies naively group all available cancer types at hand for training, without consideration of the \textit{underlying negative effect} of certain cancers on the cancer of interest in task grouping~\citep{standley2020tasks,NEURIPS2021_e77910eb}, thereby resulting in sub-optimal prognostic models.
+Recent studies~\citep{wulczyn2020deep,vale2021long,yuan2025pancancer} have explored multi-task learning (MTL)-based solutions.
+They treat each cancer as a single task and use multi-cancer datasets to train a single model to benefit from other cancers.
+However, this introduces an ultra-large WSI dataset and extensive, large-scale training, which require computational resources orders of magnitude greater than single-task learning.
+Besides, these studies naively group all available cancer types at hand in training, without considering the \textit{underlying negative effect} of some cancers on the cancer of interest in task grouping~\citep{standley2020tasks,NEURIPS2021_e77910eb}, thereby resulting in sub-optimal prognostic models.